Piderman/mattycollins.com.au/_posts/13-06-11-double-stranded-sass.md

 ---
 layout : default
-title: Double-stranded sass
+title: Double-stranded Sass
 category : the-making-of
-excerpt: over-the-top sass
+excerpt: over-the-top Sass
 tags :
-- sass
+- Sass
 - OOCSS
 comments : true
+seo__desc : Double stranded Sass to solve issues such as media queries and CMS so code remains minimal
+seo__key: Sass, structure, development, OOCSS, media query, approach, CMS, manageble Sass, maintainance
 ---
 Recently I have been reading a lot about working on large projects and the many ways of developing so that the CSS is doing more for you.
 To paraphrase the internet <q>the less CSS you write, the less you need to debug</q>.
-I would like to share an approach that I use in my SASS.
+I would like to share an approach that I use in my Sass.
 <!-- /intro -->

 CSS Wizardry has been a great source of information for me during the projects.
-An article on [a OOCSS technique](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css/) for typography he wrote lends itself to abstractions in SASS as well.
+An article on [a OOCSS technique](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css/) for typography he wrote lends itself to abstractions in Sass as well.

 ##The Issue
 Sometimes I cannot decide what is best for an abstraction: using a mixin or a silent extender / placeholder.
 While it can be pretty clear-cut: if only the values change, its a mixin; if it never changes then I will use a placeholder.